-It that turns out to be a much more interesting question than before I looked up the definition.
-It is essential to see the different aspects of the meaning of digital transformation so we can determine how the term is presently used.
+That turns out to be a much more interesting question than before I looked up the definition.
+It is essential to see the different aspects of the meaning of digital transformation to determine how the term is presently used.

 “Digital transformation may be thought of as the third stage of embracing digital technologies: digital competence → digital usage → digital transformation, with usage and transformative ability informing digital literacy.
 The transformation stage means that digital usages inherently enable new types of innovation and creativity in a particular domain, rather than simply enhance and support the traditional methods.
 In a narrower sense, “digital transformation” may refer to the concept of “going paperless” and affects both individual businesses and whole segments of the society, such as government, mass communications, art, medicine, and science.” – Wikipedia